Abu-Huzaifa123/Asic-Design-Class/README.md

 Now we can see that our output is same at 1018c location using both gcc and RISCV compiler.

-Task-3: To find the output of C program on the RISC V Compiler and debug each instruction using the Spike command.
+# Task-3:To find the output of C program on the RISC V Compiler and debug each instruction using the Spike command.

-Step-1: Firstly we verified that our c code result come from gcc and Risc-V compiler are equal and then we start debugging using `spike -d pk sum1tox` command.
+**Step-1:** Firstly we verified that our c code result come from gcc and Risc-V compiler are equal and then we start debugging using `spike -d pk sum1tox` command.

 ![Screenshot 2024-07-21 142420](https://github.com/user-attachments/assets/d04d0992-002d-437e-98b4-f4af68473c0d)

-Step-2: The Assembly code of our C program is:
+**Step-2:** The Assembly code of our C program is:

 ![Screenshot 2024-07-21 104126](https://github.com/user-attachments/assets/832f190c-048a-46c8-91a8-3fc81b4e1869)

-Step-3: From the assembly code we can see that the first address is at 100b0.
+**Step-3:** From the assembly code we can see that the first address is at 100b0.
 To debug it we use the following command: `until pc 0 100b0`
 Our first instruction is reg 0.
 To check it's content we use following code: `reg 0 a0`.
 Similarly we can get content of each and every line of our assembly code.

 ![Screenshot 2024-07-21 104507](https://github.com/user-attachments/assets/389df2cf-23ac-42f1-8ee6-cf2b2b22f17a)